appbaseio/reactivesearch/content/docs/search/Functions/index.md

 -   [Self Hosted Appbase.io](https://github.com/appbaseio/arc-k8s):

-    With [Self Hosted Appbase.io](https://github.com/appbaseio/arc-k8s) and [kubernetes](https://kubernetes.io/) orchestration, you can deploy functions in the same infrastructure as of your ElasticSearch.
-For more information on how to host OpenFaas, please check docs [here](/docs/search/Functions/hosting)
+    With [Self Hosted Appbase.io](https://github.com/appbaseio/arc-k8s) and [Kubernetes](https://kubernetes.io/) orchestration, you can deploy functions in the same infrastructure as your search.
+For more information on how to self-host appbase.io with functions, please checkout our docs [here](/docs/search/Functions/hosting).

 ## Create

-Creating function is the first step, which let's you write down function in any language of your choice.
-Here you can add all the business logic that you would like to apply to the ElasticSearch requests.
+Creating a function is the first step.
+You can start by getting a boilerplate template and your business logic to the handler function.
 For more information on how to create a function, please refer docs [here](/docs/search/Functions/create)

 ## Deploy

-A function once created can be deployed into your search infrastructure.
-Deploying a function is essentially the equivalent of putting a container which contains this function and gets dedicated compute and memory resources.
-Once deployed function is ready to be invoked with your ElasticSearch requests.
-For more information on how to deploy a function you can read docs [here](/docs/search/Functions/deploy)
+A function once created can be deployed alongside your search infrastructure as a HTTP service with dedicated compute and memory resources allocated to it.
+For more information on how to deploy a function you can read docs [here](/docs/search/Functions/deploy).

 ## Set Trigger

-Setting a trigger lets you define the conditions under which functions should be invoked.
-You can read more about syntax and available options [here](/docs/search/Functions/trigger).
+Setting a trigger lets you define the conditions which when met would invoke your function.
+You can read more about the trigger syntax over [here](/docs/search/Functions/trigger).